996 working hour system: Legal issues

 The 996 working hour system was deemed illegal by the Supreme People's Court on 27 August 2021.
 However, some scholars cast doubt whether this ruling will be enforced.

 007 work schedule

 The 007 work schedule is a midnight to midnight, seven days a week schedule using a rotational workforce which may be practiced illegally by some companies in China, especially in the high-tech sector.
 The term 007 could mean several things depending on the source.
 It may mean the employee is expected to live in the office 24/7 to finish their work, or it could be used to refer to a work-from-home position that requires 24/7 availability, especially during the times of COVID-19.
 Sometimes it is used sarcastically by workers as the "true" schedule required by employers.

+Occurrence in US tech companies

+In 2025, amidst the AI boom, reports have emerged of startup tech companies in San Francisco / Silicon Valley requiring "9-9-6" work schedules, with the goal of building things quickly in a competitive market.
+California Labor Code §515.5 exempts employers from providing many software engineers with overtime pay.